In particular, this chapter covers the following:

 HP PA-RISC(32 bit)

-This section describes how to deploy JVMD Engines and JVMD Agents.
+This section describes how to deploy JVMD Engine on an OMS host and JVMD Agents on monitored WebLogic domains.
 It consists of the following:

 To deploy JVMD Engine on an Oracle Management Service (OMS) host, follow these steps: